BlockchainCommons/www.blockchaincommons.com/projects.md

 ## Educational Projects

-_Education projects consist of books, tutorials, or courses, intended to teach the usage of blockchains to programmers and end users alike._
+_Educational projects consist of books, tutorials, or courses, intended to teach the usage of blockchains to programmers and end users alike._

 ### Learning Bitcoin from the Command Line